 You are welcome to schedule single or ongoing individual supervision sessions with me at the individual supervision rate of $75 per hour, dependent on availability.

-If you attend each of the group supervision sessions, you will receive a total of 15 hours of group supervision toward your licensure requirements.
+If you attend each of the group supervision sessions, you will receive a total of 18 hours of group supervision toward your licensure requirements.
+If you choose the extended cohort option, you will receive 36 hours of group supervision.

 The rate for group supervision is $50 per hour.
 You will be invoiced $150 for each session based on three hours of supervision per session.